tomtseng/sublinear-coloring/README.md

 In this project, we show that in the word RAM model, we can color a 3-colorable graph with O(n / log log n) colors in O(n) time.
 See writeup/writeup.pdf for a description of the algorithm.

+### Algorithm

+See writeup/writeup.pdf for details.

+The high-level idea is as follows: we break the vertices into chunks of size k, and for the subgraph induced by each chunk, we 3-color the subgraph by brute force (using a different set of 3 colors for each subgraph).
+This gives a 3n/k coloring of the graph.
+We set k to be just a little bigger than a constant.
+To keep the runtime linear, we use some bit hackery to get some word-level parallelism.

+### Running the code

 For fun (assuming a loose definition of "fun"), this repository also contains some proof-of-concept code for the algorithm.

-### Running the code

 TODO